 A standard amino acid profile includes the 20 amino acids found in proteins.
 These are divided into two categories:

-Essential amino acids must be obtained from food because the body cannot produce them on its own.
-The amino acid profile helps assess whether a protein meets these requirements—a crucial piece of information in vegetarian or vegan diets, where some plant sources may be deficient in one or more essential amino acids.
+Essential amino acids must be obtained through diet, as the body cannot produce them on its own.
+An amino acid profile allows us to assess whether a protein adequately meets these needs, crucial information for vegetarian or vegan diets, where some plant-based sources may be deficient in one or more essential amino acids.

 Importance in nutritional assessment

-The amino acid profile provides an accurate view of protein quality.
-For example, it is often used to compare animal proteins, which generally have a complete amino acid profile, and plant proteins, which may require combinations (such as grains and legumes) to cover all essential amino acids.
+The amino acid profile provides a precise view of protein quality.
+For example, it is often used to compare animal proteins, which generally have a complete amino acid profile, and plant proteins, which may require combinations (such as cereals and legumes) to cover all the essential amino acids.

 In practice, a complete amino acid profile is an indicator of a protein's ability to support critical biological functions, such as muscle growth, cell renewal, and immune system function.
-For athletes, the amino acid profile is a valuable tool for maximizing performance by identifying the most effective protein sources for muscle synthesis and recovery after exercise.
+For athletes, the amino acid profile is a valuable tool for maximizing performance by identifying the most effective protein sources for muscle synthesis and post-exercise recovery.

 Differences between animal and plant proteins

-Animal proteins, such as those found in eggs, milk, or meat, generally have a complete amino acid profile, meaning they contain all the essential amino acids in the correct proportions.
-In contrast, plant proteins (soy, peas, beans, lentils) are often deficient in certain amino acids, particularly sulfur-containing amino acids (methionine and cysteine).
+Animal proteins, such as those found in eggs, milk, or meat, generally have a complete amino acid profile, meaning they contain all the essential amino acids in the right proportions.
+In contrast, plant-based proteins (soybeans, peas, beans, lentils) are often deficient in certain amino acids, particularly sulfur-containing amino acids (methionine and cysteine).

-For vegetarian or vegan diets, it is essential to combine different sources of plant protein to obtain a complete amino acid profile.
-For example, combining rice (rich in methionine but low in lysine) with peas (rich in lysine but low in methionine) provides a protein source equivalent to an animal protein.
+For vegetarian or vegan diets, it is essential to combine different plant-based protein sources to obtain a complete amino acid profile.
+For example, combining rice (rich in methionine but low in lysine) with peas (rich in lysine but low in methionine) provides a protein source equivalent to animal protein.

 Structural role of amino acids

-Amino acids are the building blocks of proteins, which make up approximately 50% of the dry weight of human cells.
-These proteins perform crucial structural functions, helping to build and maintain tissues such as muscles, skin, bones, and internal organs.
+Amino acids are the building blocks of proteins, which make up about 50% of the dry weight of human cells.
+These proteins perform crucial structural functions by participating in the formation and maintenance of tissues such as muscles, skin, bones, and internal organs.
 Key examples include:

-The amino acids required for the synthesis of these proteins must be in sufficient and balanced quantities in the diet to allow efficient tissue regeneration.
+The amino acids needed for the synthesis of these proteins must be present in sufficient and balanced quantities in the diet to allow for effective tissue regeneration.

 Metabolic role of amino acids